-Allergies could be the reason you’re not reaching that deep, restorative phase of sleep during spring.
-A reported 59 percent of people who suffer from nasal allergies say they struggle with their sleep quality due to their symptoms.
-And even if you don't have allergies, your partner might – 48 percent of people say their spouse’s sneezing and sniffling disturbs their sleep.
+Allergies and hay fever could be the reason you’re not getting that deep, restorative phase of sleep during spring.
+Many people who suffer from nasal allergies often struggle with their sleep quality due to allergy symptoms.
+Even if you don't have allergies, your partner’s might – it’s often reported that a spouse’s sneezing and sniffling disturbs their bedmate’s sleep.

-With the warmer weather on its way, now is the time to take your exercise outside.
+With warm weather well on its way, now is the time to take your exercise routine outside.

-Exercise and staying active are great for your health and lead to a good night of quality!
-Enjoy a walk outside or move around during daylight hours, especially in the morning or during a portion of your lunch break.
+Staying active does wonders for your health and can help you get a healthy night of quality seep!
+Enjoy a quick walk outside or move around during daylight hours, aim to do it in the morning or for 20-30 minutes during your lunch break.

-Snoring can lead to an irritated throat in the morning, waking up at night frequently, fatigue the next day, and headaches.
-Yikes!
+Snoring can lead to an irritated, croaky throat in the AM, waking up at night frequently, feelings of fatigue the next day, and headaches.

-Sometimes a snorer can wake themselves up and not even realize it.
+Often a snorer will wake themselves up and not even realize it.
 This happens an average of 27 times per night (Source: Mayo Clinic), causing what we call micro-awakenings.
-Micro-awakenings prevent our ability to get into deep and REM sleep, -- the very important physically and mentally restorative stages of rest.
+Micro-awakenings prevent our ability to get into deep and REM sleep -- the very important physically and mentally restorative stages of rest.

 What if you lost 40+ minutes of sleep every night?
-What if you functioned in what seemed like a perpetual Daylight Savings Hell?
+Do you feel like you’re functioning in what is a Daylight Savings Hell?

 One Mayo Clinic study showed that the person sleeping next to a snorer loses an average of one hour of quality sleep per night!
 In fact, in an average relationship, a snorer wakes their partner an average of 21 times per night which adds up to around two years of sleep.